 The Cobargo Folk Festival is three days of music, dance, song, comedy, poetry and fun that attracts thousands of visitors to one of the most beautiful regions of Australia, the lush Bega Valley on the New South Wales South Coast.
+The festival returns in 2022 after postponement and two cancellations in 2020 and 2021 because of bushfires and the Covid pandemic.

 Produced by the not-for-profit Yuin Folk Club since 1996, the festival started out as a celebration of folk music and folk culture in Cobargo Village using local community halls and spaces as concert venues.
 The popularity of the festival has grown steadily from those early years, bringing a demand for larger venues and space for growth.
 In 2004 the festival moved to the Cobargo Showground on the banks of Narira Creek.